goharbor/community/proposals/CVE_Whitelist.md

 API to generate the "scan overview" data object to help UI render the diagram.

 The webhook handler to handle the notification from Clair will be removed.

+### UI consideration
+We should provide UI components for system admin to view and update the system level CVE whitelist.
+Including the list and expiration.
+It should be able to explicitly inform the user when the white list is expired.

+We should also provide UI components for project admin to reuse the system level whitelist or create/update CVE whitelist for the project.

+Initially we can assume a regular whitelist does not contain many items (less than 20, usually less then 10), but we need to make sure the user can easily view/update the items in the whitelist when the number grows.

 ## Open issues (if applicable)